-This is a less time-consuming approach because the Trust outsources recruitment to a large brand agency, who manages a supply chain of other recruitment agencies.
-The Trust deals with a single point of contact which reduces demand on internal HR resource.
+This is a less time-consuming approach because the council outsources recruitment to a large brand agency, who manages a supply chain of other recruitment agencies.
+The council deals with a single point of contact which reduces demand on internal HR resource.
 However, the lead agency has a vested interest in its own success and is likely to submit its own candidates in the first instance even if those further along the supply chain are more suitable for the role, consequently:

-MVs often struggle to fulfil all of the Trust's diverse requirements particularly within harder to fill job categories and hold on to new orders for too long in an attempt to find their own candidates.

-Talent from specialist local and smaller recruitment consultancies outside of the lead agency's supply chain can be overlooked simply because they registered with a non-participating agency.
+- MV often struggle to fulfil all of the LA's diverse requirements particularly within harder to fill job categories and hold on to new orders for too long in an attempt to find their own candidates. - Talent from specialist local and smaller recruitment consultancies outside of the lead agency's supply chain can be overlooked simply because they registered with a non-participating agency. - Unable to meet Social Care requirements many MV's are choosing to walk away from this part of a Local Authority contract.